madetech/blog/posts/composability_vs_inheritence.md

 end
 ```

-Here is the inherited version of `BankAccount`.
-It includes all three modules
+This time `BankAccount` includes all three modules defined and therefore takes
-defined and therefore takes on each of their roles.
-We now have an object
+on each of their roles.
+We now have an object that embodies all the behaviours
-that embodies all the behaviours at once.
+at once.

+Finally again, a use case of `BankAccount#transfer`:

 ``` ruby
 fred = BankAccount.new(100)